History of the UU Church in Jamaica Plain

-First Church was the first church in Jamaica Plain.
+Ours was the first "church" in Jamaica Plain, founded as a Puritan church before the American Revolution.
 Our religious society was organized in the colonial town of Roxbury to meet the needs of the growing settlement on the “Pond Plain.”
 Roxbury at the time extended to the Dedham line, and this new “Third Parish in Roxbury” was carved out of the two existing parishes, Second Parish to the west and the original First Parish to the east, with its church on Fort Hill.
+On December 31, 1769, the families that would eventually become the founding members of our congregation met in an unfinished building on the site of our current church.

 In colonial Massachusetts (which had been founded as a Puritan theocracy), setting parish boundaries also defined the precinct that became known as the community of Jamaica Plain.
 Even the Jamaica Plain minutemen who fought in the Revolutionary War are commemorated as the soldiers of the “Third Parish in Roxbury” on the plaque by the monument.